Lalsangzuali Sailo

 Lalsangzuali Sailo (15 May 1949 – 14 October 2006) was a writer, gospel singer and music composer from Mizoram.
 She has written over 300 songs, in Mizo, Kokborok and English.

 Early life and education

-Born on 15 May 1949 at Thingsai in the Indian state of Mizoram to S. Vanchhuma and Sapthangi Chawngthu, she did her schooling at St. Johns Bosco's Convent in Cherrapunji and secured bachelor's and master's degrees from St. Mary's College, Shillong.
+Born on 15 May 1949 to S. Vanchhuma and Sapthangi Chawngthu, she grew up in Thingsai, a village in Hnahthial district, Mizoram.
+She completed her schooling at St. John Bosco's Convent in Cherrapunji and obtained her bachelor's and master's degrees from St. Mary's College, Shillong.
 She also graduated in education (BEd) and secured a doctoral degrees of (PhD) and DLitt on Mizo literature.

 Career

 Lalsangzuali Sailo was the headmistress of Govt.
 J.L.
 High school.
 Sailo is the author of over 20 books and three booklets and her book on Mizo history, Tlawm ve lo Lalnu Ropuiliani, won her the Mizo Book of the Year Award from the Mizo Academy of Letters in 1999.She has the distinction of having the most number of audio-cassette among the Mizos, and make her first audio-cassette in 1976.
 During her lifetime she recorded over 400 songs in AIR, more than any other artist.
 Her record is still not broken.
 She composed about 400 songs.
 She was Grade A artist in AIR.
 Many of the songs she composed are studied by Mizo students from Class V to M.A.

 Lalsangzuali Sailo was also a prominent social worker.
 She was a lifelong leader in Central MHIP and in the Women Central Committee of the Mizoram Presbyterian Church.